 The resistance system consists of an internal magnetic brake attached to the flywheel system and connected to the tension knob on the front mast through a steel cable.

-By turning the knob, the magnets move closer or farther from the flywheel, increasing or decreasing the resistance.
+Turning the knob, the magnets move closer or farther from the flywheel, increasing or decreasing the resistance.
 The resistance elements do not touch, so there is no friction, which leads to a very smooth pedaling motion.

 The bike makes 14 levels of resistance available, while most other models in this price range only offer eight difficulty levels.
 Thus, this improves the micro-adjustment possibilities.
 In addition, the first three levels provide a pretty light pedaling difficulty, which makes them great for recovery training.

-The 4-6 levels are for advanced aerobic exercise and burning calories, and the 7-10 levels are great for toning leg muscles and improving strength and stamina.
+The 4-6 levels are for advanced aerobic exercise and burning calories, and the 7-10 are great for toning leg muscles and improving strength and stamina.
 In contrast, the 11-14 levels offer the possibility to undergo high-intensity training.

 The HARISON B7 upright bike features a mid-range 13 lb (6 kg) flywheel, a perimeter-weighted construction to provide a bit of extra inertia, and a more consistent pedaling motion.

 The wheel is bi-directional; you can pedal in reverse if you want.
-When pedaling in reverse, the fitness monitor will monitor your distance, pulse, calories, etc. However, coasting on the bike is not possible.
+When pedaling reverse, the fitness monitor will monitor your distance, pulse, calories, etc. However, coasting on the bike is not possible.
 The pedals will continue to spin for as long as the internal flywheel is spinning.

 The bike has a sturdy crankset featuring crank arms similar to a road bike.
 Nonetheless, this is not a spin bike.
 Therefore, standing up on the pedals is not advisable.